henryhale/7-segment-display-decoder/README.md

 > I recommend that you read this article on Wikipedia before you proceed;
 > [Seven Segment Display](https://en.wikipedia.org/wiki/Seven-segment_display)

+## Live Demo

+Just to clear the mind, here is a live demo of digital clock

+> _Check out this live demo_ [here](https://7segmentdisplaydecoder.netlify.app/)

 ## Introduction

 A **Display Decoder** is a _combinational circuit_ which decodes an _n-bit input value_ into a number of output lines to drive a display.
 An device which converts one digit format into another is a **Display Decoder Intergrated Circuit**